wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 = How do I change settings? =

 From the Wordpress Administration click on "Settings" and then click on "Hupso Share Buttons".

+= Are share buttons free? =

+Yes.
+Thay are free and will always be free.
+And you do not need to open any account to use them.

+= Are share buttons using Javascript? =

+Yes.
+Javascript is required for sharing buttons to function properly and it must be enabled.
+Counters load javascript code from Twitter, Facebook, Google, Linkedin, Pinterest or from other social services that are selected.
+Interface for share buttons is loaded from our servers via javascript at run-time.
+This enables us to add minor enhancements and fix browser bugs the moment they are discovered without forcing you to upgrade the plugin all the time.
+Some button images are loaded from your local Wordpress installation and some from our servers.

 = How can I hide/show share buttons for specific posts? =